 Bogota was a pleasant surprise!
 I was there for 24 hours on my way to Cano Cristales.
-As I had to fly out of Bogota at 6 am in the morning I decided to arrive in the morning the day before and check it out.
-Not only am I glad that I did I wish I had had more time!
+As I had to fly out of Bogota at 6 am in the morning I decided to arrive in the morning the day before and check the main Bogota Colombia activities.
+Not only am I glad that I did I wish I had had more time to explore the Bogota tourist attractions!
 Here are my best things to do in Bogota Colombia in 24 hours:

 Things to do in Bogota – Getting There and Away and Around